 Your Name: Date:

 Email Address:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the bafactual detail as possible (i.e., specific statements an involved; any verbal statements etc.) (Attach addition d conduct; what, if any, physical contact was
+Please describe the events or conduct that are the b factual detail as possible (i.e., specific statements ar involved; any verbal statements etc.) (Attach addition nd conduct; what, if any, physical contact was

 I hereby authorize BSS to disclose the information I have provided as it finds necessary in pursuing its investigation.
 I hereby certify that the information I have provided in this complaint is true and correct and complete to the best of my knowledge and belief.

 Signature of Complainant Date:

+orginators of complainant

-Print Name
+Print Name -

 To be completed by BSS:

 Received by: Date:

 Follow up Meeting with Complainant held on:

+4857 4473 8500 v 1